how it began

 The tremendous level of community engagement and high impact outcomes encouraged the founders to sustain and expand engaging other partners throughout Vancouver Island.
 Through this expansion, the initiative was rebranded “Hope & Health” to reflect the mission and core outcomes.

 More than an annual community event, Hope and Health reflects a movement.
 By finding opportunities to promote and keep the momentum going on a continuous basis, the children and youth who are the heart and center of this movement experience hope and health, inspiration and mentorship through soccer.

 What We've Achieved

-- Three “Evening of Champions” events involving 1000 in general attendance, featuring a variety of popular and dynamic Whitecaps FC players, Carl Valentine, Kimberly Caldwell, Theo Fleury and other special guests.
+Three “Evening of Champions” events involving 1000 in general attendance, featuring a variety of popular and dynamic Whitecaps FC players, Carl Valentine, Kimberly Caldwell, Theo Fleury and other special guests.

-- 18 seaplane trips across the Coast Salish sea for Whitecaps FC Players and special guests (many first time flyers).
+350+ seaplane/Helijet trips across the Coast Salish sea for Whitecaps FC Players and special guests (many first time flyers).

-Hope and health Logo
+second generation Hope and health Logo

-This logo is an original design by Coast Salish artist Maynard Johnny Jr. created to reflect the positive impact of soccer for the Aboriginal children and youth involved in Hope and Health.
+Our original Hope and Health logo was designed by Coast Salish artist Maynard Johnny Jr. created to reflect the positive impact of soccer for the Aboriginal children and youth involved in Hope and Health.
 The eagles represent strength, courage and personal leadership that comes from being active on the pitch and in being open to the mentorship offered through the Hope and Health experiences.
 The picture of the child’s face reflects the joy they experience with being at the centre of our community and feeling loved and inspired.